 St. Louis, Missouri has tons of places to explore, but all of that action means working up an appetite.
 After our visit to the Civil War Museum and Jefferson Barracks Cemetery, we needed to find a nearby restaurant.
+(You can read about the museum here.)
 Just a couple blocks away we discovered Cafe Telegraph, a locally owned restaurant that is quite popular with the locals.
 Actually, it was some of the locals that keyed us in on this place, and their reviews put it high on our “must try” list.

 We want to thank Cafe Telegraph and Explore St. Louis for their hospitality.
 Rest assured that all opinions are our own.

 When we sent out our request for suggestions, it was quickly apparent that St. Louis has many similarities to our own hometown.
 The various neighborhoods of the city have their own flavors, and the local residents help make them unique.
 On a rainy Spring day, we pulled into the busy parking lot, and lucked out finding a spot opening up right by the door.
 We dashed inside and found it to be quite roomy.
 The seating is divided between two bar areas and a large dining room.
 We were seated in the dining room, and began to review the menu.

 Our server arrived and we spoke about the menu options.
 We had heard lots of suggestions, but wanted to know what were some of the most popular choices.
 Cafe Telegraph is well known for its smoked meats.
 Being from Kansas City, we are always ready to test out some local ‘cue.
 Bill, the General Manager, came by our table and introduced himself.
 As he hustled and bustled, he would swing by and show us some of the dishes that make Cafe Telegraph a local favorite.